FAQ for Parents of Cunha Students

 Q: The Cunha Parent & Student Handbook is so long.
 Are there certain rules that are more important than others?

-1. SAFE.
-Are you about to harm yourself or another person on campus or in the community?
+1. SAFE: Consider whether your actions might cause harm to yourself or others on campus or in the community.

-There are some consistent rules that each student is asked to follow.
-Every Cunha staff member enforces the following TOP 10 rules:
+Consistency in following school rules is essential.
+Every Cunha staff member enforces the following top 10 rules:

-9. Hats and hoods are not to be worn inside of buildings.
+9. Hats and Hoods: Do not wear hats or hoods inside buildings.

 Q: Is it true that students also need to follow school rules on their way to and from school?